Tech writers can code too

 First, you’ll need access to a computer that has a command line and related tools.

 You get a command line by running a terminal application.
-For example, on macOS it’s called, well, Terminal.
+For example, on macOS and Windows it’s called, well, Terminal.
 On Linux and Unix-y systems, run whatever terminal thing it has.
-On Windows, it’s called Command Prompt.

 Step 1: Make a directory for your project